by AJ – (West Coast)

-I have been following this great website for years and had a question for the group regarding snorkeling in retirement.
+I have been following this great website for years and had a question for the group regarding retiring in a snorkeling destination.
 I would imagine that some people who visit this website are retired (or have done similar research on the subject) and will be able to provide input.

 I am an avid snorkeler and have snorkeled all over the world.
 My spouse and I will retire in a few years (no kids) and are debating on living on the mainland (west coast) and vacationing to snorkel or just living in a place where we can shore snorkel everyday like Hawaii or maybe St Thomas, USVI (taking the ferry to St. John on occasion).

 Hawaii is considerably more expensive to live in than the mainland with housing costs and state income taxes.
 St. John is way too expensive for housing but St. Thomas may be a possibility.
 Most other islands in the Caribbean have very high taxes on U.S. citizens.
 I am not interested in Florida since there is minimal shore snorkeling.